yaloms/h-core-snapshot/README.md

 # H-Core Snapshot removes interpretation.

 No explanations.
-No branching.
 No drift.

-Only what to do next
+Only actions.
 # Demo
 Same prompt.
 Different behavior.